Optimal design of compliant displacement magnification mechanisms using stress-constrained topology optimization based on effective energy: Numerical examples

 As illustrated in Table \ref{tab:inv_disp}, $U_o$ is positive in all conditions, whereas it is negative in the initial structure.
 This indicates that output port $\Gamma_{out}$ is displaced in the direction of output vector $\bm{e}$.
 First, we discuss the effects of $\alpha$ and $\beta$.
 For the same value of $\mu$, the values of $U_o$ and $U_i$ are smaller when $\alpha > \beta$ than when $\alpha = \beta$.
 This indicates that the condition $\alpha > \beta$ increases the denominator of the objective function; that is, the optimization procedure tends to maximize the stiffness against the input force.
 Furthermore, for the same value of $\mu$, $U_o$ and $U_i$ increasing when $\beta > \alpha$.
 This signifies that the condition $\beta > \alpha$ tends to increase the numerator of the objective function; that is, the optimization procedure tends to maximize the output displacement.
 The above results indicate that the effects of parameters $\alpha$ and $\beta$ are as assumed in Section \ref{subsec:prop}.

 Next, we discuss the effect of $\mu$.
-As illustrated in Figure \ref{fig:mises_inv_mu}, in conditions (a), (e), (i), (m) and (q), where $\mu$ is set to 0, the von Mises stress is concentrated near the upper and lower central parts of the structure because the stress is not constrained in these conditions.
+As illustrated in Figure \ref{fig:mises_inv_mu} and \ref{fig:inv_conce}, in conditions (a), (d), (g), (j), and (m), where $\mu$ is set to 0, the von Mises stress is concentrated near the upper and lower central parts of the structure because the stress is not constrained in these conditions.
 However, as $\mu$ increases, the stress concentration in the upper and lower central parts is no longer observed due to the increasing influence of the stress constraints.
 This indicates that proposed stress constraint is effective.
-In addition, $U_o$ and $U_i$ decrease as $\mu$ increases.
+In addition, as illustrated in Figure \ref{fig:def_inv_mu}, both values of $U_o$ and $U_i$ are smaller in condition (o) than in condition (m).
+The value of $\mu$ in condition (o) is larger than in condition (m).
+Other parameters are the same between condition (m) and (o).
+This indicates that $U_o$ and $U_i$ decrease as $\mu$ increases.
 The above illustrates that imposing a stress constraint results in increasing the stiffness of the obtained structure.

 For displacement inverter problem, $\beta$ should be 1.0 to obtain a larger output displacement, and $\mu$ should be greater than 0.3 to avoid hinging.
 Furthermore, if it is necessary to obtain stiffness, $\alpha$ should be increased; otherwise, $\alpha$ should be reduced.